mostafa-amin-dt/langmem/docs/docs/quickstart.md

 # Quickstart Guide

-This guide will help you get started with LangMem, showing you how to create an agent with long-term memory.
+In this guide, we will create a LangGraph agent that actively manages its own long-term memory through LangMem's `manage_memory` tool.

 ## Installation & Setup